 Size | 11.5 feet of linear shelf space (approximately 6000 items) |

-Abstract | Blackford Family Papers document members of the white Blackford and Minor families of Virginia, as well as some of the people who were enslaved and emancipated by them, and in some cases sent to Liberia for resettlement.
-White people's views on slavery and their perceptions about Black people are represented throughout the collection, especially in the correspondence of Mary Berkeley Minor Blackford (1802-1896) with the American Colonization Society and missionaries in Liberia.
-Other related topics include fear of insurrection by enslaved people, the raid on Harper's Ferry, education of Black women and children, slavery in South America, racist assessments of freedmen, crime among Blacks and whites, and racist violence against Black people in Danville, Virginia.
-Other correspondence consists of three generations of personal letters with news of family and friends; diplomatic and personal correspndence of William Matthews Blackford as U.S. charge d'affaires in the Republic of New Granada (Bogota, Colombia); and letters written by members of the Blackford family serving in the armed services during the American Civil War and both the First and Second World Wars.
-There are also bills of sale for and lists of enslaved people, diaries, photograph albums, the 1856 manuscript "Recipes in the Culinary Art Together with Hints on Housewifery &c.," and family history and genealogical files.
-The white Ambler, Byrd, Grey, Jacquelin, McClatchey, Mason, Morris, Washington, and Willis families are also represented in the collection, as are Dewberry plantation in Hanover County, Va.; Foxleigh plantation in King William County, Va.; Airville plantation in Gloucester County, Va.; Meadows plantation, Abgingdon, Va.; Powhatan plantation, near Tigerville, Louisiana; and an unnamed plantation in Somerset, Va.
-Other items of note are an address in 1837 to Cherokee Indians, Red Clay, E. Tennessee, advising them of the advantages of removal; issues of a newspaper published in Cavalla, West Africa in 1854; and childrens' writings, including a newspaper created by Blackford children. |
+Abstract | Blackford Family Papers document members of the Blackford and Minor families of Virginia, as well as some of the people who were enslaved and manumitted by them.
+Correspondence consists chiefly of three generations of personal letters containing news of family and friends, but it is also a rich source for their perspectives on politics, slavery, abolition, race, and other topics; correspondence of Mary Berkeley Minor Blackford (1802-1896) with the American Colonization Society and missionaries in Liberia; diplomatic and personal correspondence of William Matthews Blackford as U.S. charge d'affaires in the Republic of New Granada (Bogota, Colombia); and letters written by members of the Blackford family serving in the Confederate Army during the American Civil War and in the armed services in both the First and Second World Wars.
+There are also a few letters written by enslaved, or formerly enslaved people.
+Other materials include 2 lists of enslaved people; diaries; photograph albums; the 1852 manuscript "Recipes in the Culinary Art Together with Hints on Housewifery &c."; and family history and genealogical files containing correspondence between family members, clippings, transcriptions and copies of historical documents, family charts, photographs, memoirs, reminiscences, and other narratives.
+Other items of note are a bill of sale, photograph, and estate papers for Peggy Dean, who was enslaved and later manumitted by the Blackfords; an address in 1837 to Cherokee Indians, Red Clay, E. Tennessee, advising them of the advantages of removal; issues of a newspaper published in Cavalla, West Africa in 1854; and childrens' writings, including a newspaper created by Blackford children.
+The Ambler, Byrd, Grey, Jacquelin, McClatchey, Mason, Morris, Washington, and Willis families are also represented in the collection, as are several plantations in eastern Virginia and near Tigerville, Louisiana. |

 Creator | Blackford (Family : Blackford, Mary Berkeley Minor, 1802-1896) |